fgsumer/Intro-to-Programming/2-Structuring and testing data/week4/1-preparation.md

 2. Write a function that calculates the average of three numbers.
 3. Write a function that tells if a number is even.

-👉 **Pedagogical Tip**: Work in pairs, explain your code aloud.
+👉 **Tip**: Work in pairs, explain your code aloud.
 Teaching strengthens memory!

 ---